 #4 DreamSpa 9” Wall Mounted Dual Shower Head Review – The Big One

 DreamSpa head are one of the kind.
-In our best dual shower head review you’ve seen that most heads are 4” and you have a stationary-handheld combination.
+In our best double-headed shower head review you’ve seen that most heads are 4” and you have a stationary-handheld combination.

 What separates DreamSpa is the wall-mounted showerhead.
 You’ve read that right – it is not a stationary head that you mount on your shower installation.
 The big 9” DreamSpa shower head is mounted on the wall, like this: